 Hard copy VS Soft copy has always been one of the most debatable topics.
-Some prefer hard copy whereas others prefer soft copy for use.
+Some prefer hard copies whereas others prefer soft copies for use.
 Today we shall discuss Hard copy vs Soft copy as well as the advantages and disadvantages of the same.

 What is a Hard Copy? – Hard Copy Meaning

-Whatever document that gets printed on a paper or any other viable material is called a hard copy.
+Whatever document gets printed on paper or any other viable material is called a hard copy.
 In a hard copy, documents get printed on a physical piece of paper that is tangible.
 This can often be considered a permanent copy too.
-Hard copy documents can be touched and felt.
-Some primary hard copy examples are Newspapers, textbooks, magazines, notebooks, printed document files, etc.
+Hard-copy documents can be touched and felt.
+Some primary hard-copy examples are Newspapers, textbooks, magazines, notebooks, printed document files, etc.

 What is a Soft Copy? – Soft Copy Meaning

-Also Read – Free Paper Shredding Events Near Me 2022
+Also, Read – Free Paper Shredding Events Near Me